 And others by Howells and Stanford

-The tour visits St Thomas Fifth Avenue, New York; National Cathedral, Washington DC; St Paul Cathedral, Minneapolis; 4th Presbyterian Church, Chicago (as part of the Symphony Center Presents Series) and Church of the Incarnation, Dallas.
-The Choir perform a mixed programme including works from their latest recording, English Hymn Anthems and works by Faure, Poulenc and Howells.
+The tour visited St Thomas Fifth Avenue, New York; National Cathedral, Washington DC; St Paul Cathedral, Minneapolis; 4th Presbyterian Church, Chicago (as part of the Symphony Center Presents Series) and Church of the Incarnation, Dallas.
+The Choir performed a mixed programme including works from their recording, English Hymn Anthems and works by Faure, Poulenc and Howells.

 20 March 2015